CIS-566-Fall-2023/hw04-stylization/README.md

       2. **Additional Lighting Feature**
           - Implement a Specular Highlight, Rim Highlight or another similarly interesting lighting-related effect
       3. **Interesting Shadow**
-          1. Create your own custom shadow texture!
-             I followed the instructions in the Homework description to use a custom "paint" texture to mimic the comic-book effect feel.
+         - I followed the instructions in the Homework description to use a custom "paint" texture to mimic the comic-book effect feel.
 I'm particularly proud of how this shadow teture turned out on the face of the Flash.
       4. **Accurate Color Palette**

 3. **Special Surface Shader**